rkurchin/Nodariety.jl/README.md

 For more of the story behind this package and some example analyses, see the blog post [here](link_coming_soon).

+For a different take on visualizing this graph, check out [this repo](https://github.com/rkurchin/nodarietyvis), or just [this site](https://rkurchin.github.io/nodarietyvis/) directly.

 ## What do you get?
 If you were to install the package (`]add Nodariety`) and import it (`using Nodariety`), what could you then do?